zachvalenta/notes-sw/ai/models.md

 * fast input 🗄️ `vim.md` Zed
 * good font
 * code syntax highlighting
+* can set conventions per project and for user
 * retry
 * mass delete
 * controls (artifacts = output, content = attachments)
 * org: search/stars
 * outputs code in a sidebar to prevent tons of scrolling in the main chat
+* interop with Google Docs
 * ❌ projects: can't add chat to project after the fact, can't view chats as part of projects
 * ❌ can't follow URLs